 Reputable processing software should extract fielded information, known as metadata, from the files such as the from, to, cc, bcc, subject, sent date and time, and custodian fields from emails.
-In addition, it should also include tracked changes in a document, hidden content, and activity.
+In addition, the software should also offer the option to include tracked changes in a document, hidden content, and activity.
 The extracted information may be crucial in later stages of the e-discovery process, particularly search and review.